 Simple Steps to Help Customize Your Executive Resume

 Once you have a defined job target in mind, you can write a narrowed and focused resume to support your search.
-However, customization of your executive resume may be required as you go along.
+However, customization of your executive resume may still be required throughout your search.

 A lot of my professional clients are puzzled by this and ask: why is customization still required in a well-defined resume?